lorcanrae/rl-900-website/README.md

 ### Local Minima

-All agents fell into local minima - resulting in performing continuous strategies.
-We believe this is primarily due to inadequate training.
+All agents fell into local minima - resulting in Agents performing the same strategies repeatedly.
+I believe this is primarily due to not training for long enough.

 ## Training

 Training was done on GCP VertexAI Virtual Machine in a Jupyter Notebook.
-I personally don't think this was great, but I can see why our Le Wagon teachers pushed us heavily in this direction, mainly to save time.
+I personally don't think this was great, but I can see why our Le Wagon teachers pushed us heavily in this direction to save time.

 ## Known Issues